pbrosseau/spectroPS/README.md

 shape of the masked pulse spectrum.

 The ANN is used to characterize the AOPDF transfer function and predict the ideal mask for a given input spectrum and a goal spectrum.
+Fig. 2 shows that, once trained, the ANN can predict the ideal amplitude mask for the input spectrum and goal spectrum in Fig. 1.
+The shaped output spectrum with the modelled amplitude mask indeed resembles the desired spectrum, as show in Fig. 3.

+![alt text](https://github.com/pbrosseau/spectroPS/blob/main/spectroPS_masks.png?raw=true)
+ <br />Fig. 2: Blue: the ideal amplitude mask to transform the input pulse into the desired pulse and orange: the ANN predicted amplitude mask.

+![alt text](https://github.com/pbrosseau/spectroPS/blob/main/spectroPS_predicted_goal.png?raw=true)
+ <br />Fig. 3: Blue: spectrum of shaped pulse with the ideal amplitude mask and orange: spectrum of shaped pulse with the ANN predicted amplitude mask.

 The measured spectrum has length n.
 The ANN accepts a 1D vector, consisting of the measured spectrum concatenated with the desired spectrum, with length 2n.
 The ANN outputs a 1D vector, corresponding to the amplitude mask, of length n.

-![alt text](https://github.com/pbrosseau/spectroPS/blob/main/spectroPS_masks.png?raw=true)
-Fig. 2: Blue: the ideal amplitude mask to transform the input pulse into the desired pulse and orange: the ANN predicted amplitude mask.

-![alt text](https://github.com/pbrosseau/spectroPS/blob/main/spectroPS_predicted_goal.png?raw=true)
-Fig. 3: Blue: spectrum of shaped pulse with the ideal amplitude mask and orange: spectrum of shaped pulse with the ANN predicted amplitude mask.

 Patrick Brosseau 2023/01/20